genericSpecimen/adb-bash-scripts/README.md

 3. [myapps](./myapps.sh): This script has one simple purpose.
 It will get the package names of all 3rd party apps in your device, and create an `.html` file containing these names along with the Play Store URLs of the apps.
 4. [uninstall-packages](./uninstall-packages.sh): This script will uninstall all packages listed inside a file, which is given to the script as an argument.
 Example usage:
 `./uninstall-packages.sh personal-list.txt`.
 This uninstalls all packages listed inside personal-list.txt.
-5. [find-package](./find-package.sh): This simple one liner is useful for quickly finding the package name of an application, and then copies it to the clipboard.
+5. [find-package](./find-package.sh): This simple one liner is useful for quickly finding the package name of an application, and then copying it to the clipboard.
 Example usage:
 `./find-package.sh firefox` copies `org.mozilla.firefox` to the clipboard.

 ## Motivation